jens-duttke/tslint-filter/README.md

 ## Extended Usage

-Beside simply ignoring warnings, you can also manipulate them.
+Beside simply ignoring linting errors, you can also manipulate them.
 You can change the message, implement a fix or whatever you like.

 For example, we want to extend the "interface-name" rule, to allow the interface name "I18N", even if it starts with "I".<br />
 Unfortunately, the message of this rule does not provide the name of the interface, so first, we have to include the name into the message: